Wave propagation through an elastically-asymmetric architected material: Energy-absorbing properties

-The ratio of transmitted to incident signal energy $\log_{10}(E_{\mbox{ out}}/E_{\mbox{ in}})$ is plotted in Fig.~\ref{fig:2}(a,b) as a function of the forcing frequency $\omega_0$ and the length of the bi-modulus section $L$, for Configurations 1 and 2, respectively.
-The following parameters were used $E/\rho = 1$ (m$^2$/s$^2$), elemental cell length is $l=1$ (m) and area $A=1$ (m$^2$), $\alpha=0.3$, $\mu/\rho = 0.01$ (m$^2$/s$^2$).
-For Configuration 1, the transmitted energy reduces significantly if the length of bi-modulus section is greater than the overlap length $L_o$ given in Eq.~\eqref{eq:2}.
-For Configuration 2, the same qualitative effect is observed, however, it is greatly amplified~\footnote{In average, the double layer enables to absorb two orders of magnitude more energy than a single layer.} by the bi-modulus section of the same length $L$ but with the opposite asymmetry, which is introduced right after the first bi-modulus section.
-After the first (partial) annihilation of tensile and compressive waves, the remnants of the tensile component precedes the compressive ones [see also Fig.~\ref{fig:1}(d)].
-The second section with the inverse asymmetry serves to collide them again and dissipate their energy.
-Multiple combinations of antisymmetric sections can be used to ensure even more efficient damping as long as within every section tensile and compressive components overtake each other, i.e. the length of the section is greater than the overlap length $L\ge L_o$ (see Eq.~\eqref{eq:2}).
-From Eq.~\eqref{eq:2} and the simulation data it follows that the absorption is very efficient for high and low frequency as long as $\omega_0 > 2\pi c_{\max}/L(\sqrt\gamma-1)$.
-A similar damping shall occur for a random wave packet, which contains a roughly equal proportion of tensile and compressive components which ``annihilate'' via the same mechanism.
+The logarithm of the ratio of transmitted to incident signal energy $\log_{10}(W_{\mbox{ out}}/W_{\mbox{ in}})$ is plotted in Fig.~\ref{fig:2}(a,b) as a function of the forcing frequency $\omega_0$ and the length of the bimodular segment $L$, for Configurations 1 and 2, respectively.
+The following parameters were used $E/\rho = 1$ (m$^2$/s$^2$), elemental cell length is $l=1$ (m), section area $A=1$ (m$^2$), $\alpha=0.3$, $\mu/\rho = 0.01$ (m$^2$/s).
+For Configuration 1, the transmitted energy reduces significantly if the length of bimodular segment is greater than the overlap length $L_o$ given in Eq.~(\ref{eq:2}).
+For Configuration 2 [see the scheme in Fig.~\ref{fig:0c}(c)], the same qualitative effect is observed, however, it is greatly amplified~\footnote{In average, the double layer enables to absorb energy in such a way that the remaining energy is two orders of magnitude less than in the case of a single layer.} by the bimodular segment of the same length $L$ but with the opposite asymmetry, which is introduced right after the first bimodular segment.
+After the first (partial) annihilation of tensile and compressive waves, the remnants of the tensile component precedes the compressive ones.
+The second segment with the inverse asymmetry serves to collide them again and dissipate their energy.
+Multiple combinations of antisymmetric segments can be used to ensure even more efficient damping as long as within every segment tensile and compressive components overtake each other, i.e. the length of the segment is greater than the overlap length $L\ge L_o$ (see Eq.~(\ref{eq:2})).
+From Eq.~(\ref{eq:2}) and the simulation data it follows that the absorption is very efficient for high and low frequencies as long as the following condition is met:

+A comparable damping mechanism occur for a random wave packet, which contains a roughly equal proportion of tensile and compressive components which ``annihilate'' via the same mechanism.
+It will be investigated in detail in Section~\ref{sec:8}.